 Mary is on duty all the time as our Editor in Chief, who monitors everything behind the scenes, keeps our blog roll up-to-date, and offers guidance and practical assistance when needed.

 Sunday – On every Sunday except the first one of the month, either Sherry Blue Sky or Mary hosts Poetry Pantry (an Open Link experience).
 The Pantry will go live every Sunday at 1 a.m.
 Central Time.
 It’s a day or two for our members and those just passing through to share their poetry with this community.
 We just ask that you visit others as they visit you rather than "link and run."
-The Mr. Linky for Poetry Pantry will close Monday at 12 p.m.
+The Mr. Linky for Poetry Pantry will close Monday at 12 p.m. (blog time).
 However, you are still able to comment on the poems that have been linked.

 On the first Sunday of every month, Magaly Guerrero hosts Telling Tales with Magaly Guerrero: a Pantry of Prose (very short prose of 313 words).